martezr/morpheus-docs/infrastructure/clusters/mks.rst

 Morpheus Kubernetes Service (MKS) Clusters
 ------------------------------------------

-Morpheus Kubernetes Service (MKS) is a CNCF-certified Kubernetes distribution that supports deployment on public clouds such as AWS, Azure, and GCP as well as on-premises hypervisors such as vSphere, Nutanix, and OpenStack.
-Morpheus Kubernetes Service (MKS) provides a simple and easy way to deploy a Kubernetes cluster through the Morpheus platform.
+Morpheus Kubernetes Service (MKS) is a CNCF-certified Kubernetes distribution included with the Morpheus Cloud Management Platform (CMP) and provides a simple and easy way to deploy a Kubernetes cluster on-premises or in the public cloud.
+The Morpheus Kubernetes Service (MKS) distribution is built upon vanilla upstream Kubernetes and additional components have been added to provide a simplified Kubernetes experience.

 Features
 ^^^^^^^^